robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/sphere-space-station-earth-one-and-beyond.md

 lang: EN
 ---

-### 8.4.3 Invitation to Participate – Research, Funding, Engineering, and Construction Partnership
+### 8.4.Appendix P: Invitation to Participate – Research, Funding, Engineering, and Construction Partnership

 The *Sphere Space Station Earth ONE & Beyond* project extends an open invitation to leading STEM institutions, the European Space Agency (ESA), universities, research organizations, and European companies to join in the exploration, funding, engineering, and construction of this landmark initiative.